PM workflow: Steps to streamline project success

 Icon with OK

-Clear Stages for Success: A project management workflow defines clear stages for project execution, helping teams stay organized and focused.
+Clear Stages for Success: A project management workflow defines where work stands at every point in the project — so teams stop guessing and start executing.

 Mapping success: Essential project management workflow